IceflowRE/redeclipse-server-docker/README.md

 Copy and paste the whole service section above and change the values (service name, port, home directory, etc.)

-### An image is not available for my architecture?!
+### An image is not available for my architecture

+First check if Red Eclipse can be build on your architecture.
+If yes, continue.

 Follow the table below to copy the required `Dockerfile` next to your `docker-compose.yml`.
 Have the chosen `Dockerfile` in mind.